 The details of Demi Lovato’s overdose are still somewhat ambiguous.
 We know that she overdosed on some variety of opiate drugs – whether it was heroin, prescription painkillers, or an opioid taken inadvertently with another substance, is still unknown.
 No matter the drug, though, all opiates carry a similar potential for overdose.
 Opiates – legal and illegal – can lead a user into respiratory depression, coma, brain damage, and death.

 We also know that Demi Lovato had a tough couple of months leading up to what sources call a “binger” – partying the entire night of July 23rd, and the subsequent overdose on July 24th.
 At the time, Lovato was with a group of new friends.
-This is a classic – a change in social circles.
-One source told magazine, “The people she has been hanging around lately aren’t her real friends; they don’t have her best interests at heart.
+This is a classic sign of a substance addiction – a change in social circles.
+One source told PEOPLE magazine, “The people she has been hanging around lately aren’t her real friends; they don’t have her best interests at heart.
 She’s pushed her true friends away.”

 Her true friends are the ones who kept her away from drugs, who encouraged her sobriety.
 And her team kept her on a tightly regulated schedule and under close watch.
 However, the pressure eventually became a lot for Lovato to handle.
 She slowly started breaking away from her friends and daily regime.